autoSteve/acMqtt/README.md

 And in addition to the type...
 - sa=     Suggested area
 - img=    Image (sensible automated defaults are provided, see below)
-- pn=     Preferred name (defaults to CBus group name)
+- pn=     Preferred name (defaults to CBus group name, however unit parameters have no name, so treat this as mandatory in that special case)
 - class=  Device class to use in Home Assistant (User param/sensor only, see https://www.home-assistant.io/integrations/sensor/#device-class)
 - dec=    Decimal places (User param/sensor only)
 - unit=   Unit of measurement (User param/sensor only)